How to build and scale a successful B2B marketplace

 As a network, FBN facilitates a community of farmers where they can share knowledge, experiences, and best practices.
 This peer-to-peer interaction is a valuable resource for many farmers.

-The marketplace opportunities in B2B
+Top 6 marketplace opportunities in B2B

-The size of the B2B eCommerce market alone presents a business opportunity.
+The size of the B2B e-commerce market alone presents a business opportunity.

-Especially from the perspective of a marketplace entrepreneur or a business looking to expand its offering with a marketplace platform.
+This is especially true for a marketplace entrepreneur or a business looking to expand its offering with a marketplace platform.

 The 6 opportunities in B2B for marketplaces, placed in colorful circles arranged also in a circle.
 They are blue ocean, "Holy Grail" transaction, inefficient processes, fragmented markets, new ways to engage, and change of habits.

-Surprisingly though, a study on the top 100 marketplaces by the VC firm Andreessen Horowitz reveals that successful marketplaces can operate with various combinations.
+Surprisingly, a study on the top 100 marketplaces by the VC firm Andreessen Horowitz reveals that successful marketplaces can operate with various combinations.
 Many B2C marketplaces have thrived even in low-value, low-frequency markets.

 This combination is difficult to find.